Nexum/bf6-portal-scripting-template/README.md

 ### Portal Errors

 - **Code not running**
-    - First, check that all your `mod.Message` usages use only strings that exist in your `strings.json`.
-Portal tends to completely die as soonas you try to create a `mod.Message` with a string not defined this way.
+    - First, check that all your `mod.Message` calls use only strings that exist in your `strings.json`.
+Portal scripts tend to stop in their tracks as soon as you try to create a `mod.Message` with a string not defined this way.
-    - Next, if you are on PC, check the lof file for errors.
+    - Next, if you are on PC, check the log file for errors.
 It should be at `C:\Users\username\AppData\Local\Temp\Battlefieldâ„¢ 6\PortalLog.txt`
     - Now, some common issues:
         - Syntax errors
         - Calling `mod` functions incorrectly